-- (a) Upon approval by a supervisor, by any member of the Department who is participating in an official investigation, such as a personnel complaint, administrative investigation or criminal investigation. - (b) Pursuant to lawful process or by court personnel who are otherwise authorized to review evidence in a related case. - (c) By media personnel with permission of the Chief of Police or the authorized designee. - (d) In compliance with a public records request, if permitted, and in accordance with the Records Maintenance and Release Policy.
+- (b) Pursuant to lawful process or by court personnel who are otherwise authorized to review evidence in a related case. - (c) By media personnel with permission of the Chief of Police or the authorized designee. - (d) In compliance with a public records request, if permitted, and in accordance with the Records Release and Security Policy.

-All recordings should be reviewed by the Custodian of Records prior to public release (see the Records Maintenance and Release Policy).
+All recordings should be reviewed by the Custodian of Records prior to public release (see the Records Release and Security Policy).
 Recordings that unreasonably violate a person's privacy or sense of dignity should not be publicly released unless disclosure is required by law or order of the court.